 You should also ensure that you spend around 10 hours each week working on module materials in addition to your attendance at lectures and seminars (e.g., reading papers and making notes on these and lecture content).

 MODULE ASSESSMENT

-The module is assessed by means of (1) an essay (term paper), due towards the end of the Spring term (15%), and (2) a 2 hour unseen exam which takes place in the Summer assessment period (85%).
+The module is assessed by means of (1) a (Practical) Report, due in week 5 of the Spring term (30%), and (2) an Unseen exam which takes place in the Summer assessment period (70%).